Cron Schedule Generator

 CRON is a time-based job scheduler in Unix-like operating systems.
 It allows you to schedule tasks (commands or scripts) to run automatically at fixed times, dates, or intervals.

-How do I read a CRON expression?
+Step by step, how do I read a CRON expression?

 A CRON expression has 5 fields: minute, hour, day of month, month, day of week.
 Each field accepts numbers, wildcards (*), ranges (1-5), lists (1,2,3), and steps (*/5).

-Can I schedule a task to run every minute?
+Is there a way to schedule a task to run every minute?

 Yes!
 Use the expression: * * * * * This runs the task every minute of every hour, every day.

-How do I run a task every hour?
+What's the simplest way to run a task every hour?

 Use: 0 * * * * This runs at minute 0 of every hour.
 For every hour at minute 30, use: 30 * * * *